jorisslob/tins2025/README.md

 ### Mycelon

-Eats refuse and makes sure the soil contains nutrients for plants
+Eats refuse and spawns in other creatures when it eats the dirt left by other creatures.

-## TODO
+## Tools used

-- Kakoras are dominating the world, fix it
-- Have a reset button
+- Processing 4.4.4
+- Gimp 3.0.4
+- Microsoft 365 Copilot for some code questions (no vibe coding or image generation)
+- Firefox 139.0.1 (64-bit)